blackducksoftware/detect_advisor/README.md

 # DETECT CLI

 This section includes recommended CLI options for Synopsys Detect.
-Note that a `.bdignore` file may also be recommended which will be listed in the optional report file (`-r repfile`) if specified.
+If connectivity to the download locations is not verified, then proxy options will also be added in case a proxy connection is required.

+    DETECT CLI:

-    DETECT CLI
+        DETECT COMMAND:
+        bash <(curl -s -L https://detect.synopsys.com/detect.sh)

         MINIMUM REQUIRED OPTIONS:
             --blackduck.url=https://YOURSERVER
             --blackduck.api.token=YOURTOKEN
-            --detect.source.path='/Users/matthewbrady/Documents/detect_adviser'
+            --detect.source.path='/Users/myuser/myproject'
             --detect.detector.buildless=true
                 (OR install package managers 'dotnet' OR use --detect.XXXX.path=<LOCATION>
                 where XXX is package manager)